Diversity in the Coffee Industry

 But let’s go back to baristas.

 If we’re talking about authority, people more often than not look at baristas.
-What isa barista?
+What is a barista?
 It’s a person who makes coffee; a person who specializes in serving coffee.
 Making coffee is their trade, so it’s natural they’d know more about coffee than the average person.

 If you take a look at the World Barista Championship, the lack of diversity in the top five is a little overwhelming.
 The first few years, most of the top five contenders were from Europe; particularly Northern Europe.
 This makes sense because, historically, they consume more coffee than any other region.